Gloria-21/be_my_baby/README.md

 * Issue with models.py when applied to products.json.
 On the 0001_initial.py was showing img_url on the fields migrated instead of image_url used on the product.json. the migration process had to be run twice in order to solve the issue as it wasn't applying the migration properly.

 ### unfixed bugs
-* Minus button not in the correct place when there is a prodcut selected and ready to add into the bag, I have tried move location, CSS but it is not fixed
+* Minus button not in the correct place when there is a product selected and ready to add into the bag, I have tried move location, CSS but it is not fixed
 * Another bug unsolved due to lack to time is the links on my account, and shopping bag that change colour when moved to a different size such as mobile
+* Heroku has been very challenging as the use of it has changed due to security issues and the automated deployment from github has been disabled.
+In my case I have tried to log in using the CLI, however I have a message "IP address mismatch".
+I have tried to fix it going to the CLI documentation and use teh HTTP proxy, however is still not working properly.

 ### Test user stories